 Leek U3A aptly plays an important part of Leek market town's social scene.
 We are a happy and very vibrant U3A who enjoy ‘Learning, Laughing and Living’!

-This is Derby Street, our main shopping street, off which other streets radiate, including our lovely Market Square.
+Below is Derby Street, our main shopping street, off which other streets radiate, including our lovely Market Square.

-Leek is a market town in Staffordshire, on the River Churnet is about 10 miles (15 km) NE of Stoke-on-Trent.
+Leek is a market town in Staffordshire, on the River Churnet and is about 10 miles (15 km) NE of Stoke-on-Trent.

-- In 1207 King John granted Ranulph de Blondeville 6th Earl of Chester, the right to hold a our current weekly Wednesday market and an annual seven-day fair in Leek.
+- In 1207 King John granted Ranulph de Blondeville 6th Earl of Chester, the right to hold our current weekly Wednesday market and an annual seven-day fair in Leek.

 - In 1214 this ancient borough was granted its royal charter and is now the administrative centre for the Staffordshire Moorlands District Council.